-So, I was able to score an awesome deal on Skyscanner.com to Las Vegas RT for $96 so naturally I purchased it!
-First of all it's Vegas and even if you're not into the party scene (like me) there are awesome state and national parks surrounding the outrageous city that will blow your mind - KABOOM.
-Here is the sample weekend itinerary that I have planned (with prices) and i've highlighted the tools I use to get the best prices on my travels.
+I was able to score an awesome deal on Skyscanner.com to Las Vegas RT for $96 so naturally I purchased it!
+Here is the sample weekend itinerary that I have planned and I've highlighted the tools I use to get the best prices on my travels.
 TOTAL PRICE for 2: $500 (Gas price was estimated and cheaper Airbnb's are possible!)

 Day 1: Touchdown Vegas 10:30 am